Images

 Design and build

-It's as well to point out at the outset that a major selling point of the combustion version of this car - an optional third seating row - can't be had with the e-C3 Aircross.
+It's as well to point out that a major selling point of the combustion version of this car - an optional third seating row - can't be had with the e-C3 Aircross.
 But nothing else appears to have been much compromised by the EV system's installation and apart from badging, there are a few exterior signs of it.
+Predictably, the blocky, squarical styling that Citroen's decided will characterise its future models (derived from the company's Oli concept car of 2022) suits this C3 Aircross better than it does the fourth generation C3 supermini.

 Inside, as with the e-C3 supermini, this e-C3 Aircross features what Citroen calls a 'head-up display', which actually isn't that at all; instead, it's a narrow letterbox-like strip which houses a small selection of digital instruments, primarily speed and range.
 This works with the almost equally unusual oblong-shaped over-buttoned steering wheel.
 The central infotainment screen is a 10.25-inch monitor that at last Citroen has learned not to over-burden with climate controls, which are separated out lower down.
 Fabric inserts and novel detailing supply the required Gallic vibe, as do the squashy Active Comfort seats.
 In the second row, there's comfortable room for a couple of adults and you get a big 460-litre boot that's the same size as the combustion model.
+Flatten the 60-40-split rear bench and up to 1,600-litres of space can be freed up.

 + More